 ….Inshallah

-In Morocco you will hear “Inshallah” everywhere: making appointments, promising, buying, arranging your everyday life.
+In Morocco, you will hear “Inshallah” everywhere: making appointments, promising, buying, and arranging your everyday life.
 “Inshallah” in Arabic means “God willing” or “if God wills”.
-“Inshallah” refers to events that one hopes will happen in the future.
-In Islam, people are thought not to make definitive statements about the future, since only God knows what will happen.
-For Moroccan, often, “Inshallah” is just a figure of speech or, like one blogger noticed, it is the same as British always saying “brilliant!”.
+“Inshallah” refers to events one hopes will happen in the future.
+In Islam, people are taught not to make definitive statements about the future since only God knows what will happen.
+For Moroccans, “Inshallah” is often just a figure of speech or, like one blogger noticed, it is the same as British always saying “brilliant!”.

 Here is a funny video about “Inshallah”: